zarpli/CFSuControl/README.md

 [Docklight](https://docklight.de/) is a testing, analysis and simulation tool for serial communication protocols.

-Use the following project to use BrightSign unit connected to a PC running Windows OS.
+Use the following project to use CFSound unit connected to a PC running Windows OS.

 [CFSuControl.ptp](docklight/CFSuControl.ptp)